Usually one of the highlights of the year for RNR members is the annual rally.

 Members and guests can arrive by boat or any other means for a weekend of relaxation, eating and drinking.

-The 2024 Autumn Gathering took place at the Lichfield Cruising Club between 19th and 22nd September.
+The 2025 Autumn Gathering took place at the

 |